-This costume for toddlers comes with a black headband, a little black ribbon bow, and lace on the capped sleeves and around the hem.
+This costume for toddlers comes with a plastic black headband, a little black ribbon bow, and lace on the capped sleeves and around the hem.
 The apron is attached to the dress, and the material is a little thicker than that of traditional Halloween costumes.
 The illustration on the corner of the apron of the White Rabbit, complete with his “I’m late” stopwatch, is a cute touch that little girls will love.
 Your daughter is sure to get many compliments when she wears this dress to a costume party or trick or treating on Halloween night.

 This Alice costume has a very basic, authentic look to it that very closely resembles the “Alice” look that Disney made famous.
 It comes in four different sizes and is made of polyester with a cotton apron.
 Just add some simple white tights, black shoes, and a black headband, and your daughter will look like she stepped right out of the Disney movie!